alfille/eMission/README.md

 # eMission

 ## Briefly
-eMission is a database for medical mission work.
-Intentionally simple.
-Supports your entire team using their smartphone, ipad or laptop. eMission is robust even when internet connectivity is spotty.
+**eMission** is a database for medical mission work.
+Intentionally made simple, it supports your entire team using their smartphone, ipad or laptop. **eMission** is robust even when internet connectivity is spotty.

 ----------------------